Constipation is a problem passing stool. Stool may be too hard or dry to pass. It is a common health problem.

 Intestinal disorders, including:

 - Travel due to schedule changes, stress, and poor diet

-- Prolonged bed rest due to surgery or an accident
+- Lengthy bed rest due to surgery or an accident

-- Diet that is high in fat and sugar and low in fiber
+- A diet that is high in fat and sugar and low in fiber

 - Rectal pain and pressure

 - Passing stool that is hard, dry, and small

 - Feeling of incomplete emptying after a bowel movement